 Improving corporate governance is also a common objective of shareholder activism.
-Although the corporate governance of many listed companies has changed as a result of the application of the Governance Code – which, for example, recommends that listed companies appoint at least two independent directors – activist shareholders have continued to advocate for changes in the corporate governance of companies such as with respect to increasing the number of independent directors and adopting stock price-linked remuneration of directors.
+Although the corporate governance of many listed companies has changed as a result of the application of the Governance Code, activist shareholders have continued to advocate for changes in the corporate governance of companies such as with respect to increasing the number of independent directors and adopting stock price-linked remuneration of directors.

 Furthermore, activist shareholders often bring attention in their campaigns to incidents and actions in which directors are not abiding by their duties of care and loyalty.
 For instance, as activist shareholders often acquire large amounts of shares in companies that have a controlling shareholder, the activist shareholders speak against transactions that may involve conflicts of interest between the controlling shareholder and minority shareholders.